MachineTi/AMS/sheriff.md

 * Salt Spray Test

 **Product range:**

-More thhan 2500 different skid plates for almost any vehicle!
+More than 2500 different skid plates for almost any vehicle!

-**Tested according to car manufacturer's requirements** All tests required by manufacturers have been successfully passed giving you peace of mind.
+**Tested according to car manufacturer's requirements**

+All tests required by manufacturers have been successfully passed giving you peace of mind.